ysoftdevs/Theatrical-Players-Refactoring-Kata/README.md

 Add collaborators
 ----------------
-Go to your GitHub account, open the forked repository, click on the _Settings_ mentu item, click on the _Manage access_ and then click the _Invite a collaborator_ button.
+Go to your GitHub account, open the forked repository, click on the _Settings_ menu item, click on the _Manage access_ and then click the _Invite a collaborator_ button.
 Add all the software craftsmen, who will collaborate on the Kata with you.
 ![image](https://user-images.githubusercontent.com/695210/116807745-1c384c00-ab35-11eb-923d-b11475181c06.png)

 Clone the repository